sun33t/pawprint-backend/README.md

   - accepts an object in the form of `{category, question_text, option_1, option_2, option_3, option_4}`
   - responds with the newly added question

+- DELETE `api/questions`:

+  - accpets a query of `question_id` and responds with a status 204.

+- GET `api/categories`:

+  - responds with an array of category objects

+-POST `api/categories`

+- accepts an object in the form of `{category_name, category_title}`
+- responds with the newly added category

+- DELETE `api/categories`

+  - accepts a query of `category` and responds with a status 204

 ## Running the tests

 In order to run the included tests, or after creating your own testing criteria, issue the following command to the terminal to execute the tests: